-The next step was buying your first solitaire on your 21st birthday.
-Why jewellery when most people would buy branded bags, clothes or shoes at that age?
+The subsequent milestone involved buying your first solitaire on your 21st birthday.
+Amidst the usual preferences for branded bags, clothes, or shoes at that age, why opt for jewellery?

 G: I’ve learned everything from my mother, including gifting yourself something.
 Even as a child, I adored that quality about her.
 And growing up, I always saw at least one piece of diamond jewellery on her.
 I came to associate being a working woman with diamonds and someone who would buy herself a present.
 Mom bought her first diamond when she was 24.
 So, when I started earning, I told myself I had to buy a diamond.

 My mom gave me her first real diamond solitaire, which she wore for a long time as a ring, and I decided to match it with my first solitaire purchase to wear it as a pair of earrings.